umd-lib/staffdirectory-ldap/README.md

 This application utilizes a Google Sheets document to provide data and configuration to the application.

-This application communicates with Google via a Google service account, and the private key file for the account must be accessible to the application.
+Communication with Google requires a Google service account, and the private key file for the account must be accessible to the application.

 The project associated with the service account must have the "Google Sheets API" enabled.